ARMmbed/mbed-os-5-docs/docs/reference/api/storage/HeapBlockDevice.md

   - _program_size_ - Minimum program size required in bytes.
   - _erase_size_ - Minimum erase size required in bytes.

-Optionally you can create a HeapBlockDevice that will set the read, program and erase sizes to the same provided block size rather than requiring each parameter be repeated if all of the values are the same.
+Optionally, you can create a HeapBlockDevice that will set the read, program and erase sizes to the same provided block size rather than requiring each parameter be repeated if all of the values are the same.

 ### Shortened constructor

   - _size_ - Size of the block device in bytes.
   - _block_ - Block size in bytes.
-Used to configure the minimum read, program, and erase sizes to this value.
+You can use this to configure the minimum read, program and erase sizes to this value.
 Default value is 512 bytes.

 You can view more information about the configurable settings and functions in the class reference.